top of page

 • In the Beginning Banjo and Beginning Fiddle categories, contestants may play two tunes.
 If, after finishing their first tune, a contestant thinks they have done their best, they can stop without retribution.

-D. Winners will be selected from the first round of competition in all other categories unless a second round is requested by the judges.
+D. Winners will be selected from the first round of competition in all contests having fourteen (14) or less contestants.

 F. The judges will be located adjacent to the performance area to allow both visual and auditory judging.